-Potential Impacts Proposed Mitigation Measures 2 Phase 1 2 3 4 Collision risk to marine birds and bats Wind Turbine Generators (WTGs) will have air gaps from MSL to minimum blade swept height of at least 98 ft (30 m) which minimizes collision risk to marine birds given that many seabirds fly below this height Committed to an indicative layout scenario with Project structures sited in an eastwest/north-south oriented grid with 1.15- by 1.15-mi (1- by 1-nm; 1.85- by 1.85-km) spacing that aligns with other proposed adjacent offshore wind projects in the RI-MA 1 X X 4 WEA and MA WEA.
+Potential Impacts Proposed Mitigation Measures Phase 1 2 3 4 Collision risk to marine birds and bats To avoid and minimize attraction- and disorientation-related impacts to birds and bats, artificial lighting on offshore wind projects shall be reduced to the extent practicable while maintaining human safety and compliance with FAA, USCG, BOEM and other regulations.
+Monitoring shall be conducted to determine if there is a need for perching-related deterrents to reduce attraction and minimize potential perching and loafing opportunities for birds.
+Physical deterrents to perching (e.g. such as spikes and netting or other best available technology) shall be implemented if there is demonstrated risk at the site (e.g., perching and roosting on infrastructure is a common occurrence) and to the extent that they do not represent a human safety hazard.
+Wind Turbine Generators (WTGs) will have air gaps from MSL to minimum blade swept height of at least 98 ft (30 m) which minimizes collision risk to marine birds given that many seabirds fly below this height.
+Committed to an indicative layout scenario with Project structures sited in an east- west/north-south oriented grid with 1.15- by 1.15-mi (1- by 1-nm; 1.85- by 1.85-km) spacing that aligns with other proposed adjacent offshore wind projects in the RI-MA WEA and MA WEA.
 This wide spacing of WTGs may allow avian and bat species to avoid individual WTGs and minimize risk of potential collision.
-Sunrise Wind will take measures to reduce perching opportunities at operating turbines, if appropriate based on further consultations with state and federal agencies.
+Surrise Wind will take measures to reduce perching opportunities at operating turbines, if appropriate based on further consultations with state and federal agencies.
+Surrise Wind will use ADLS or related means (e.g., dimming or shielding) to limit visual impact, pursuant to approval by the FAA and BOEM and commercial and technical feasibility at the time of FDR/FIR approval, and dialogue with stakeholders.
+In addition to limiting visual impact, reducing lighting will also reduce the potential for impacts to birds and bats that can be attracted to light sources.
+Construction an X X